chaoss/augur-community-reports/README.md

 # The information below is for advanced users.

-## Create a read only user on your augur database, like this:
+## Create a read-only user on your augur database, like this:
 ```
 CREATE USER chaoss WITH PASSWORD 'port88';
 GRANT CONNECT ON DATABASE augur TO chaoss;